Yes, you can inspire people to embrace the lessons of WWII simply by singing your name!

 Save or submit your information online or return your Change of Beneficiary Form.

 A Gift of Retirement Funds (beneficiary of your retirement plan):

-You can simply name The National WWII Museum as a beneficiary of your retirement plan to make a difference so we can tell the story of the American experience in the war that changed the world—why it was fought, how it was won, and what it means today—so that all generations can understand the price of freedom and be inspired by what they learn.
+You can simply name The National World War II Museum as a beneficiary of your retirement plan to make a difference so we can tell the story of the American experience in the war that changed the world—why it was fought, how it was won, and what it means today—so that all generations can understand the price of freedom and be inspired by what they learn.

 A gift of funds remaining in your bank accounts, brokerage accounts or certificate of deposit (CD):

 This is one of the easiest gifts to give and one of the most useful in accomplishing your philanthropic goals.
-The next time you visit your bank, you can name The National WWII Museum (Tax ID: 72-1200790) as the beneficiary of a checking or savings bank account, a certificate of deposit (CD), or a brokerage account.
+The next time you visit your bank, you can name The National World War II Museum, Inc. (Tax ID: 72-1200790) as the beneficiary of a checking or savings bank account, a certificate of deposit (CD), or a brokerage account.
 When you do, you’ll take a powerful step toward preserving the lessons learned, and freedoms won through WWII.

 Donor-Advised Fund (DAF) residuals:

 What remains in a donor advised fund is governed by the contract you completed when you created your fund.
-When you name The National WWII Museum as a “successor” of your account or a portion of your account value, you make a positive impact on teaching current and future generations about the lasting impact of World War II and the courage and sacrifice necessary to preserve the freedoms Americans enjoy today.
+When you name The National World War II Museum, Inc. as a “successor” of your account or a portion of your account value, you make a positive impact on teaching current and future generations about the lasting impact of World War II and the courage and sacrifice necessary to preserve the freedoms Americans enjoy today.